 Either way, multiple passes through the data are necessary and, sometimes, multiple platforms.

-The IRI CoSort package's SortCL data transformation program performs data mappings using field names as symbolic references on output.
+The SortCL data transformation program in IRI CoSort performs data mappings using field names as symbolic references on output.
 This allows you to reformat and report on data in the same job (and I/O) with ETL operations.

 Specifically, as SortCL maps fixed- or variable-position fields from input to output, it can re-map (i.e., re-position, re-size, align, trim, pad), and type-convert.
 Additional custom layout options include changing fixed-position layouts to variable (floating) and vice versa.

 Parse, strip, or rewrite header records on output.
 Insert special formatting characters and environment variables, including markup language commands for web-ready reports.